Power and Glory of God Through Music Concert Series

 It may be noticed that there are no holidays near the program date.
 This is by design.
 The goal is to provide a musical oasis, no matter how brief, without the emotional ties to a holiday or event.
 The program is altruistic in nature; it exists because music and musical opportunities are good as well as fun.

-Parking in the seven-floor Seaside parking garage will be free of charge from 6PM - 9:30PM on the night of the concert.
+Parking in the seven-floor Seaside parking garage will be free of charge from 3PM - 7:30PM on the night of the concert.
+Be sure to leave by 7:30PM, as the gates to the garage will lock at that time!
 Monday through Saturday, on-street parking is metered and enforced by the City of Orlando.

 Bill served the First United Methodist Church of Orlando for 23 years as Director of Music and Worship Arts.
 There he administered a program of 14 ensembles and annually directed two concerts with full orchestra.
 Prior to Orlando, Bill held similar positions with churches in Fort Myers, FL; Wood River, IL; and Sioux Falls, SD.
 He holds degrees from Millikin University (BME) and the University of Illinois (MM).
 Previously, Bill served The Fellowship of United Methodists in Music and Worship Arts as national president and vice-president, as well as president of the Florida chapter.